 Ronald D. Franks, M.D. - Acting Chair, Department of Psychiatry; Professor of Psychiatry

 Dr. Franks earned his medical degree, with distinction, from the University of Michigan, completed his internship at Virginia Mason Hospital, and completed his residency in psychiatry at the University of Colorado.
 He is certified by the American Board of Psychiatry and Neurology.
 He was the vice president for health affairs and professor of psychiatry and behavioral sciences at East Tennessee State University.
 He has also served as dean of medicine at East Tennessee State and at the University of Minnesota Duluth School of Medicine.
 Dr. Franks has served as chair of the Liaison Committee of Medical Education, the governing council of the section on medical schools of the American Medical Association and the Accreditation Council for Continuing Medical Education.
 He is a past member of the executive council of the Association of American Medical Colleges and of the Health and Human Services Advisory Committee on Training in Primary Care Medicine and Dentistry of the Health and Resources and Services Administration.
-Dr. Franks currently serves as the President of the Medical Association of the State of Alabama.
-He has authored and co-authored numerous articles in professional journals and has received several grants for his research.
+Dr. Franks has served as the President of the Medical Association of the State of Alabama, has authored and co-authored numerous articles in professional journals, and has received several grants for his research.

 Sandra Parker, M.D. - Vice-Chair, Department of Psychiatry; Associate Professor of Psychiatry; Chief Medical Officer, AltaPointe Health Systems

 Dr. Parker graduated from the University of Alabama in 1982 with an Honors degree in Biology.
 She attended medical school and completed residency training in psychiatry at the University of Alabama School of Medicine in Birmingham.
 She completed her fellowship in child/adolescent psychiatry at the University of Arkansas for the Health Sciences in Little Rock.
 As a second year resident, she was awarded her department's Most Outstanding Resident Award, and as a fellow, she was awarded her department's Most Outstanding Child Fellow Award.
 She is dual certified by the American Board of Psychiatry and Neurology in adult psychiatry and child/adolescent psychiatry.
 In addition to her role as vice-chair for the department of psychiatry, Dr. Parker also serves as chief medical officer for AltaPointe Health Systems.
 During her tenure, the organization has grown from 300 employees to more than 750 employees.
 Dr. Parker has received numerous honors and awards throughout her career.
-She is the current president of the Alabama Psychiatric Physicians Association, a district branch of the American Psychiatric Association.
+She has served as president of the Alabama Psychiatric Physicians Association, a district branch of the American Psychiatric Association.
 In 2007, she was named an Alabama Health Care Hero by the Alabama Hospital Association.
 She was appointed by Alabama Governor Bob Riley to serve as a member of the Alabama Interagency Autism Coordinating Council, a position she still holds.
 She serves as an adjunct faculty member in the USA College of Allied Health Professions, Department of Physician Assistant Studies, and in the USA College of Nursing.
 She has served as a member of the USA Center for Healthy Communities Advisory Committee.
 Past appointments include the Mercy Medical Advisory Board, the Mayor's Transitional Task Force on Healthcare, and the Mobile Ballet Board of Directors.
 Dr. Parker's major psychiatric interests are in the fields of autism related disorders, health care disparities and telepsychiatry.
 She and her family do mission work in Ecuador and participate in the Big Brothers/Big Sisters program.

 J. Luke Engeriser, M.D. - Residency Program Director; Assistant Professor of Psychiatry; Deputy Chief Medical Officer, AltaPointe Health Systems

 Dr. Engeriser attended medical school at Northwestern University in Chicago, Illinois where he was the recipient of an NIH research grant in Molecular Biology and Environmental Pathology.
 His psychiatry residency training was at Army Medical Center in Honolulu, Hawaii.
 During his final year of residency, Dr. Engeriser received the Al Glass Award, the military's highest resident research award, for his paper exploring the psychological effects of warfare.
 Dr. Engeriser served an additional three years in the Army at Fort Benning, Georgia, where he held the position of Chief, Department of Behavioral Health.
 After separating from the Army, Dr. Engeriser was Medical Director of Mid-Coast Mental Health Center/PenBay Psychiatry in Rockland, Maine.
 Prior to attending medical school, he completed a Master of Arts in Divinity at the University of Chicago and worked as a teacher of English at the Teacher Training College in Torun, Poland.
-Dr. Engeriser has served the past five years on the Executive Council of the Alabama Psychiatric Physicians Association, and he is a Fellow of the American Psychiatric Association.
+Dr. Engeriser has served the past seven years on the Executive Council of the Alabama Psychiatric Physicians Association, and he is a Fellow of the American Psychiatric Association.
 He is board certified in Adult Psychiatry.
 Dr. Engeriser received the Red Sash Award from the USA medical student classes of 2013, 2014, and 2016 for making significant contributions to their medical education, and he was awarded the American Psychiatric Association Assembly Resident-Fellow Section Mentor Award in 2014.

 Edgar W. Finn, M.D. - Child and Adolescent Psychiatry Fellowship Director; Assistant Professor of Psychiatry